jun1st/turbolinks/README.md

 Internally, Turbolinks models navigation as a *visit* to a *location* with an *action*.
 Actions are named for the effect they have on history.

+* introduce graphics, split into three paragraphs, include forward button *

 New navigation (e.g. clicking a link) has an action of either *advance* or *replace* and creates or updates a history entry respectively.
 In both cases Turbolinks will request the given location over the network.
 If available, a cached version will be shown immediately and updated when the response arrives.

 History navigation (e.g. clicking the "back" button) has an action of *restore* and returns to a previous history entry.
 If available, a cached version of the restored location will be shown immediately and *no* network request will be made to refresh it.
 Otherwise a request will be performed.
 In either case, scroll position will be restored.

-### Specifying an Action
+## Previews and Caching

+Turbolinks caches the 10 most-recently-visited pages in memory for instant display on the next visit.
+The current page is saved to the cache just prior to it being replaced, ensuring that changes made to the DOM after the initial load will be reflected.

+* document cloning *

+Observe the `turbolinks:before-cache` event if you need to make changes or clean up any state before the page is saved.

+You can clear the page cache at any time by calling `Turbolinks.clearCache()`.

+## Lifecycle of a Visit

+* timeline graphic *

+# Basic Usage

+## Specifying Navigation Actions

-The default action when clicking a link is *advance*.
-To specify that *replace* be used instead, annotate link elements with `data-turbolinks-action=replace`.
+The default action when clicking a link is `advance`.
+To specify that `replace` be used instead, annotate link elements with `data-turbolinks-action=replace`.

 ```html
 <a href="/" data-turbolinks-action=replace>Home</a>
 ```

-Restores are reserved for internal use during history navigation.
+The `restore` action is reserved for internal use during history navigation.

 ## Navigating Programmatically

 To navigate programatically call `Turbolinks.visit` with a *location* and an optional *action*.
-The action can be either "advance" or "replace".
-The default action is "advance".
+The action can be either `advance` or `replace`.
+The default action is `advance`.

 ```javascript
 // Visit this location and push a new history entry